NervanaSystems/ngraph/doc/sphinx/source/frameworks/index.rst

    parameters to hone in on specifics that can better train, forecast, or predict scenarios modeling the real-world problem.

-   .. warning:: nGraph does not provide an interface for "users" of frameworks
+   .. important:: nGraph does not provide an interface for "users" of frameworks
       (that is, we cannot dictate or control how Tensorflow* or MXNet* presents outputs to users).
 Please keep in mind that designing and documenting the :abbr:`User Interface (UI)` of step 3 above is entirely in the realm